-- We expect mid-single-digit returns for the S&P 500 in 2017, consistent with historical mid-to-late economic cycle performance. - We maintain our preference for cyclical sectors as the U.S. economic expansion continues and potentially picks up some speed should pro-growth policies be enacted in Washington, D.C. - Economic and corporate fundamentals for emerging market equities have improved and valuations remain attractive, although uncertain U.S. trade policy remains a risk. - Recent upgrades to our large and small foreign views reflect meaningful increases in earnings growth in late 2016 and 2017 expectations. - Expensive valuations in sectors like investment-grade corporates, high yield, and emerging markets debt suggest moving up slightly in credit quality. - Expected gradual Federal Reserve (Fed) rate hikes and slow economic growth are supportive of bonds near term, though rising interest rates may be a headwind longer term as growth and inflation expectations rise. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, increasing the likelihood of a sustained long-term bullish trend.
+- We expect 6-9% returns for the S&P 500 Index in 2017, commensurate with expected earnings gains.\ - We maintain our preference for cyclical sectors as the U.S. economic expansion continues. - Our technology view remains modestly positive but we acknowledge that after year-todate strength, valuations are less compelling. - Economic and corporate fundamentals for emerging market equities have improved and valuations remain attractive, although uncertain U.S. trade policy remains a risk. - Recent upgrades to our large and small foreign views reflect meaningful increases in earnings growth in late 2016 and 2017 expectations. - Expensive valuations in sectors like investment-grade corporates, high yield, and emerging market debt suggest moving up slightly in credit quality. - Expected gradual Federal Reserve (Fed) rate hikes and slow economic growth are supportive of bonds near term, though rising interest rates may be a headwind longer term as growth and inflation expectations rise. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - From a technical perspective, the S&P 500 Index price continues to operate above its 200day moving average, increasing the likelihood of a sustained long-term bullish trend.

-As noted in our Outlook 2017: Gauging Market Milestones, we expect mid-single-digit returns for the S&P 500 in 2017 and the continuation of the nearly eight-year-old bull market, consistent with historical mid-to-late economic cycle performance.
-We expect S&P 500 gains to be driven by: 1) a pickup in U.S. economic growth partly due to fiscal stimulus; 2) mid- to high-single-digit earnings gains; 3) an expansion in bank lending; and 4) a stable price-to-earnings ratio (PE) of 18-19.
-Gains will likely come with increased volatility as the economic cycle ages.
+\As noted in our Midyear Outlook 2017: A Shift In Market Control, we expect the S&P 500 Index total return to be 69%, driven by 1) a pickup in U.S. economic growth; 2) mid- to high-single-digit earnings gains; 3) a stable price-to-earnings ratio (PE) of 19 - 20; and 4) prospects for a fiscal policy boost to earnings in 2018.